Love Bolognese: A Delicious Journey Through History and Recipe

 Freshly grated Parmigiano-Reggiano, for serving (optional)

-1) Place the onions in the bowl of a food processor fitted with the metal blade.
+Place the onions in the bowl of a food processor fitted with the metal blade.
 Pulse until very finely chopped but not puréed.
-Transfer the onions to a separate bowl, then add the carrots, celery, and garlic to the food processor.
+Transfer the onions to a separate bowl.
+Next, add the carrots, celery, and garlic to the food processor.
 Pulse until finely chopped.

-Heat the oil in a large heavy pot or Dutch oven over medium-high heat.
-Add the finely chopped onions and vegetable mixture and cook, stirring frequently, until soft, 8 to 10 minutes.
+Heat the olive oil in a large heavy pot or Dutch oven over medium-high heat.
+Add the finely chopped onions and vegetable mixture.
+Cook, stirring frequently, until soft, about 8 to 10 minutes.
 Lower the heat if the vegetables start to brown.

-2) Add the ground beef, pancetta, salt, and pepper and cook over medium-high heat, breaking up the meat with a wooden spoon, until the meat is no longer pink, 5 to 10 minutes.
+Add the ground beef, pancetta, salt, and pepper.
+Cook over medium-high heat, breaking up the meat with a wooden spoon until it is no longer pink, about 5 to 10 minutes.

-3) Add the wine and cook until it is almost evaporated, 1 to 2 minutes.
+Pour in the dry red wine and cook until it is almost evaporated, about 1 to 2 minutes.

-4) Add the broth, crushed tomatoes and oregano.
-Bring to a gentle boil, then reduce heat to low.
-Cover with the lid slightly ajar and simmer for 1 hour and 30 minutes.
+Add the beef broth, crushed tomatoes, and oregano.
+Bring to a gentle boil, then reduce the heat to low.
+Cover with the lid slightly ajar and let it simmer for 1 hour and 30 minutes.
+If the sauce appears greasy, use a soup spoon to skim the fat off the top.
+Remove the pan from the heat and cover to keep warm while you prepare the pasta.